-These resources were originally published on the website of 'Just Business', a project of Norfolk Education and Action for Development (NEAD) and have been given to the SFTF by kind permission of NEAD and the Project Director, Stephen Fairbrass.
+These resources were originally published on the website of 'Just Business', a project of Norfolk Education and Action for Development (NEAD) and have been given to The Forum by kind permission of NEAD and the Project Director, Stephen Fairbrass.
 The resources may be reproduced and used free of charge in formal or informal educational settings, but not exploited for commercial gain.
 Please click on the links below to download these excellent resources.

 A variety of transferable methods and activities that can be used in the classroom to incorporate ideas of co-operative learning and respecting the values of others, while raising awareness of issues relating to global justice and inequality.